NewsLocal News

 “It’s helped us numerous times in solving the problem of, yes, they’ve got something, so we are able to isolate them before it’s introduced to the facility, and it’s protected us in that way and protected them by not being able to use those things,” he said.

-Jailers told 2 News inmates will use any means necessary to get their dangerous substances and contraband inside.
+Jailers told 2 News some inmates use any means necessary to get dangerous substances and contraband inside.

 “They use basic things.
 I mean they use Ziploc bags they use Saran wrap and they will put it inside themselves, not necessarily just swallowing it, they will put it other places,” said Richardville.

-One of the biggest dangers jailers are seeing right now is Fentanyl.
+Jailers said one of the biggest dangers they're seeing right now is fentanyl.

-We did some digging and discovered that the drug was involved in more than four out of five opioid-related overdose deaths in 2022.
+2 News Oklahoma did some digging and discovered the drug led to four out of five opioid-related overdose deaths in 2022.

-Earlier this month, 2 News spoke with Wagoner County after fentanyl was smuggled into the jail and two people were hospitalized.
+Earlier this month, 2 News spoke with Wagoner County after someone smuggled fentanyl into the jail, and two people ended up hospitalized.

 Possible jail fentanyl exposure another example of new tech needed, sheriff says